jumpstart-robotics/github-demo/README.md

 # github-demo
-Demo of github for jumpstart robotics presentation
+Demo of github for jumpstart robotics presentation.